lbr711/CXX-Wrapper-for-DPDK/README.md

 ```

 ## Usage
-In the PcapPlusPlus directory, use the Python script called setup-dpdk.py to bind NICs to UIO drivers like igb_uio, etc. The first param can be setup, status, and restore.
+In the PcapPlusPlus directory, use the Python script called setup-dpdk.py to bind NICs to DPDK UIO drivers like igb_uio, etc. The first param can be setup, status, and restore.
 The three kinds of the value are for binding NICs, checking the status of NICs, and unbinding NICs, respectively.

 ``` shell
 sudo python3 setup-dpdk.py setup -g 512 -i ens33
 sudo python3 setup-dpdk.py status
 sudo python3 setup-dpdk.py restore
 ```

+## DPDK supported NICs
+Not all kinds of NICs can support DPDK, here is the [list](http://core.dpdk.org/supported/nics/) that illustrates which kinds of NICs support DPDK.